hackrTV/hackr.tv/README.md

 **Available Commands:**
 ```
 look (l)               - Examine your surroundings
 go [direction]         - Move in a direction (north, south, east, west, up, down)
 inventory (inv, i)     - Check your items
 take [item]            - Pick up an item
 drop [item]            - Drop an item
 examine [item]         - Inspect an item closely
 talk [npc]             - Initiate conversation with an NPC
 ask [npc] about [topic] - Ask an NPC about a specific topic
 say [message]          - Chat with other players in the room
 who                    - List online players
 help                   - Show command reference
 clear (cls)            - Clear the screen
 ```

+**Navigation:**
+- Use `/disconnect` menu item or type logout command to disconnect from THE PULSE GRID
+- Arrow keys (↑/↓) navigate through command history

 **NPCs with Dialogue:**
 - **Resistance Coordinator** (hackr.tv Broadcast Station) - Topics: mission, resistance, help, station, synthia, govcorp